Course Title: Methods in Macromolecular Structure

 Respect: This course is built around an open research project performed in teams.
 Successful completion of the course objectives will require that students work together effectively, so please respect the time and effort of your classmates and instructors.
 Moreover, as part of the research process, we will consider and debate a variety of ideas and approaches; however, we must not allow our position on a particular idea or argument to compromise our respect for its author.
 We therefore expect course participants to give all instructors and students, regardless of academic or personal background, their complete professional respect; anything less will not be tolerated.

-Commitment to Diversity, Equity and Inclusion: The course instructors and teaching assistants value the contributions, ideas and perspectives of all students.
-It is our intent that students from diverse backgrounds be well-served by this course, that students’ learning needs be addressed both in and out of class, and that the diversity that the students bring to this class be viewed as a resource, strength and benefit.
-It is our intent to present materials and activities that are respectful of diversity: gender identity, sexuality, disability, age, socioeconomic status, ethnicity, race, nationality, religion, and culture.
-However, we also acknowledge that many of the literature examples used in this course were authored in an environment that marginalized many groups.
-Integrating a diverse set of experiences is important for a more comprehensive understanding of science and we strive towards that goal.
+The course instructors and teaching assistants value the contributions, ideas and perspectives of all students.
+It is our intent that students from different backgrounds be well-served by this course, that students’ learning needs be addressed both in and out of class, and that the diversity that the students bring to this class be viewed as a resource, strength and benefit.
 Although the instructors are committed to continuous improvement of our practices and our learning environment, we value input from students and your suggestions are encouraged and appreciated.
 Please let the course director or program leadership know ways to improve the effectiveness of the course for you personally, or for other students or student groups.

 Team name: 1